 His ideal job finally came along, but he still goes back to the store to stay in touch.
 Sometimes he brings in pizza when everyone is working long hours during big sales events.

-It doesn’t take a lot of light to light up a dark room or a dark workplace.
+It doesn’t take much light to lillumine a dark room or workplace.
 “In the same way, let your light shine before men, that they may see your good deeds and praise your Father in heaven” (Matt.
 5:16).

 This is the first article of a four-part series on communicating grace in the workplace: